ltbringer/blog/content/2021-01-04-after-effects-of-study-break.md

 1. I focused on ML, I had prgoramming and ml checkpoints planned.
 Didn't work out.
 2. Need to study atleast 2-3 hours everyday to improve comprehension.
 I found it very difficult to keep myself from wandering off due to fatigue or excitement.
 3. Couldn't stick to a self-made syllabus.
 There were days where I couldn't keep myself away from work commitments.
-Add this with a squirrel's worth of attention span I have got, and there is no significant coverage in 24h.
+Add this to a squirrel's attention-span, and you get nothing covered in 24h.
 4. Due to inefficient use of time, I had to forego something even within ML.
 Luckily, I picked coverage over depth.
 It matched my attention span and also helped me understand if I should pick and rank these topics for a deeper dive.
 5. There were topics that I covered and tried to understand but even after spending hours I couldn't get a grip on the underlying concepts.
 No notes were written for these topics.